benhenshaw/benhenshaw.github.io/src/static_site.md

 This is a basic example, but one can create more complex pages using this technique.
 See [the source](https://github.com/benhenshaw/benhenshaw.github.io/tree/master/src) for this website for some hints.

 ## Inserting Macros
 Now that we have a our content in the web page, we might want to make some smaller insertions such as setting the title of the page.
 This can be done using find-and-replace style substitution -- also known as macros.
 The `sed` utility makes this relatively straightforward; just be sure to choose a keyword to substitute that isn't going to appear in the actual content and could get replaced erroneously.
-I've wrapped my macros in double curly brackets (`{{` and `}}`) to make sure that they are very unique.
+I've wrapped my macros in curly brackets (`{` and `}`) to make sure that they are very unique.

 One very useful thing you might want to do is get the heading of the document.
 Here's how to extract the first `h1` heading from a Markdown file, and store it in a variable.